mraible/mongock-docs/site/runner/runner-springboot.md

 Springboot provides two options to delegate an execution, in this case the migration:
 - **ApplicationRunner:** Declaring a bean implementing this interface lets you to execute the code after the Springboot application is started.
-- **InitializingBean:** However, when implementing this interface, the execution is performed before the application is started, but after all the properties and beans are setallows to execute the code after all the beans are set, but before the Springboot application is started.
+- **InitializingBean:** However, when implementing this interface, the execution is performed before the application is started, but after all the properties and beans are set allows to execute the code after all the beans are set, but before the Springboot application is started.

-Mongock takes advantage of this aspects and, on top of the method `buildRunner()`, provides two other options to suport the ApplicationRunner and InitializingBean.
+Mongock takes advantage of this aspects and, on top of the method `buildRunner()`, provides two other options to support the ApplicationRunner and InitializingBean.

-When using autoconfiguration, ou can set the runner type by configuration with
+When using autoconfiguration, you can set the runner type by configuration with:
 ```yaml
 mongock:
   runner-type: [applicationrunner | initializingbean]